PoCInnovation/Pool2022/Software/day05/React/README.md

 - You should have a look to the React [State Hook](https://en.reactjs.org/docs/hooks-state.html).
 - Check the [web console](https://developer.mozilla.org/en-US/docs/Tools/Web_Console) to see the logs (Ctrl + Shift + I).

-## Step 3 - What if you change the screen size ?
+## Step 3 - What if you change the screen size?

 Now that you have several pages, its time to make sure that they are responsive on different screen size.

 To do so, open the console and play with the screen width and height.

-If some elements are not responsive, fix it !
+If some elements are not responsive, fix it!

 **Requirements :**
 - Check :